 Elephant as Your Spirit Animal

 Everyone needs a dose of optimism now and then, particularly when attempting to make it through tough circumstances.
-Individuals who rely on the elephant spirit guide for support are strengthened when things are tough.
+Individuals who rely on the elephant spirit animal for support are strengthened when things are tough.

 At night, it shines like a bright star.
 Elephants are massive mammals often regarded as among the most powerful animals in the animal kingdom.
 Elephants have this trait, which allows them to overcome difficulties that most people would just give up on.